 The VRC has a website that provides information on live race dates, Commission meetings and minutes, rules and regulations, and frequently asked questions.
-The wesite also allows people to download a permit application as well as make patron complaints.
+The website also allows the downloading of permit applications.
 The VRC has no technology staff and is completely dependent on VITA for all its technology needs.
 During live race meets, weekends and evenings are critical and VITA staff is on call in case a problem occurs.